SeaBebop/CBIS_DDSM-File-Sorter/README.md

     the path where your DICOM files are stored.
     4.)Modify the OUTPUT_PATH variable at the top of the script to the path where you want to store the filtered DICOM files.
+    5.)Download CBISM with NBIA Data Retriever-4.4
-    5.)Run the script by executing python Dir_Tester.py in your terminal or Python environment.
+    6.)Run the script by executing python Dir_Tester.py in your terminal or Python environment.
+    7.)The instructions how to use the sorter is explained step by step in each prompt of the program

 Compatibility